 For many people, Windows seems to slow down over time.
 Quite a few people fix this by regularly reinstalling Windows.
-But do you really need to regularly reinstall Windows?
-And, if so, how regularly do you need to reinstall it?
+But do you need to reinstall Windows regularly?
+And, if so, how often do you need to reinstall it?

 Reinstalling Windows is inconvenient.
-You have to back up all your data, go through the install process, reinstall all your favorite programs, and restore that data.
-This sucks up valuable time.
+You have to back up all your data, go through the install process, reinstall all your favorite programs, and restore your data.
+All these activities suck up valuable time.

 Why Windows Slows Down Over Time

-The main reason people reinstall Windows is because it slows down over time.
+The main reason people reinstall Windows is that it slows down over time.
 But why do Windows systems slow down over time?

 - Startup Programs: Examine a Windows system that’s slowed down and you’ll likely to find many additional startup programs have been installed, lengthening the boot process, cluttering the system tray with useless icons, and consuming CPU, memory, and other system resources in the background.
-Worse yet, some computers may come with a huge amount of useless startup programs out of the box thanks to manufacturer-installed bloatware.
+Worse yet, some computers may come with a considerable amount of unnecessary startup programs out of the box thanks to manufacturer-installed bloatware.

 - Heavy Security Suites: Security suites like Norton are often very heavy, consuming a lot of resources to perform all their functions.
-You don’t really need a full security suite — just an antivirus program.
+You don’t need a full security suite—just an antivirus program.

 - PC Cleaning Tools: PC cleaning tools are generally scams.
 Paradoxically, they can make your computer even slower if they add themselves as a startup program and run in the background.
-The scammiest PC cleaning programs may even install additional spyware and other junk.
-Use the free CCleaner instead of paid PC cleaning tools.
+The scammiest PC cleaning programs may also install additional spyware and other junk.
+You can use something like CCleaner instead, but there are even better options.

 - Browser Toolbars: Legitimate browser extensions can slow down your browser enough, but junk add-ons like the terrible Ask.com toolbar can slow things down even more.

-In other words, the main cause of a Windows system slowing down over time is installing junk software.
+In other words, the leading cause of a Windows system slowing down over time is installing junk software.

 How To Prevent Windows From Slowing Down Over Time